Этот пост доступен на языках: Русский

 The twenty-third of February 2017 marks 73 years since the mass deportation of Chechens and Ingush from their homelands to Central Asia.
 Stalin’s Soviet Union ordered the deportation in the winter of 1944, following which, the Chechen–Ingush Oblast was fully abolished.
 Every year, Chechens ask why it had to happen.
 The question has remained unanswered.

-‘Operation Lentil’ was the name given to the secret plant to deport the Vainakh peoples (Chechens and Ingush) en masse.
+‘Operation Lentil’ was the name given to the secret plan to deport the Vainakh peoples (Chechens and Ingush) en masse.
 To implement it, up to 150,000 personnel from the military and NKVD (the Soviet secret police) were brought from the frontlines to Chechnya and Ingushetia, then united under one oblast.

 Days before the operation began, soldiers were distributed throughout all settlements in the oblast.
 Local people, unaware of the real reason for their arrival, received them as guests.